CELT offers a Nuts & Bolts of Teaching at Brockport workshop for new faculty before the start of the Fall and Spring semesters. Sign up today!

 What is the organizational structure of the College?

 The College is divided into four Divisions: Academic Affairs, Administration & Finance, Enrollment Management & Student Affairs, and Institutional Advancement.
-Heading each division is a Vice-President, who reports directly to President Halstead.
+Heading each division is a Vice-President, who reports directly to President Macpherson.
 See the College at Brockport’s Organizational Chart for details.

 How is the Division of Academic Affairs organized?